Picking the right gym trousers is almost as important as picking the right workout. Your gym trousers need to be able to perform as well as you do.

 - Have I ordered the right fit?
 Different brands may have slight variations in their size guides, so it’s best to view the individual company's size guide before placing an order, know your measurements to ensure a perfect fit.

-Gym trouser mistakes:
+Gym trouser guide:

 - Drop Crotch.
 A dropped crotch is great for the laidback hippie look, but nothing about your training should be laidback, unless perhaps it’s yoga.
 Loose fitting bottoms with a drop crotch can restrict your range of motion, holding back your performance.